The Berio Project

 – Luister Magazine CD review (10/10)

-My first experiences listening to Luciano Berio’s music—his Sequenzas, Folk Songs, Visage, Rendering—were a personal revelation.
-Each of those pieces sounded so personal and expressive, and also so different to me that had I not known, I would have guessed they were written by many different composers.
-When I first learned the violin Sequenza as a student at Juilliard, it served not only as a personal challenge (i.e., could I actually play this seemingly impossible piece), but as a gateway to many other 20th and 21st century composers whose music I have also grown to love.
+My first experiences listening to Luciano Berio’s music were a revelation.
+Each piece sounded so personal and expressive.
+And each was so varied in expression, that had I not known, I would have guessed they were written by many different composers.
+Berio’s violin Sequenza was a personal challenge for me, but also opened the door to many other 20th and 21st century composers whose music I have grown to love.